fakela/documentation/tutorials/invoice-ocr.md

 ```

 ### company_registration
 In the JSON response below, we have the list all of the company identifiers.
-Each item contains:
+Each item may contain:
 - **value**: The company registration number value.
 - **type**: This is generic and can include:
     - COMPANY REGISTRATION NUMBER or country specific: TIN (United States), GST/HST (Canada), SIREN/SIRET (France), UEN (Singapore), STNR (Germany), KVK (NL), CIF (Spain), NIF (Portugal), CVR (Denmark), CF (Italy), DIC (Czech Republic), RFC (Mexico), GSTIN (India) ...etc
     -  TAX ID
     - VAT NUMBER etc

 ```json
 {
   "company_registration": [